Herbs harvest in a wicker basket.

 4 Easy Herbs To Grow For Beginners

 One of the most common things I get asked is, “how do you start a garden?”
-My best advice I can give to anyone who wants to get started but doesn’t know where to start is, grow some herbs!
+My best advice for anyone who wants to start gardening but doesn’t know where to begin is simple: grow some herbs!

 Oregano